mouserd/dashclock-extension-disk-space/README.md

    Update `pom.xml` to increment the applications version

 2. Bump the android version:
    Update `AndroidManifest.xml` so that the application `versionName` and `versionCode` are incremented appropriately.

+3. Commit the changes from steps 1 and 2 to source control

-3. Build a *release* apk using maven:
+4. Build a **release** apk using maven:
    ```
    mvn clean install -P release
    ```